xigt/lgid/README.md

 mapping table, should be checked in.
 Other resources, like the compiled language model or [Crúbadán][] data, may reside here on a local machine, but they should not be committed to the remote repository.

+## Testing

+The `test/` subdirectory contains files for testing the `language_mentions` function in `lgid/analyzers.py`.
+The `test/mentions_test.freki` file is the Freki file for testing on.
+The `test/mentions_gold_output.txt` file is the gold standard file, and the `test/mentions_single_gold_outut.txt` is the gold standard file for running with the `single-mention` option turned on.

+Run the command `./lgid.sh list-mentions config.ini test/mentions_test.freki` to test against the `test/mentions_gold_output.txt`
+file.
+The output of the run should match the file contents exactly.

+Run the command `./lgid.sh list-mentions --single-mentions config.ini test/mentions_test.freki` to test against the `test/mentions_single_gold_output.txt` file.
+The output of the run should be similar, but because the behavior of `--single-mention` is unspecified when multiple mentions are the same length the output could be different without failing the test.

 ## File Formats